myds2/Getting-and-Cleaning-Data/README.md

 4. The results include two tidy datasets: "dat_full" and "dat_tidy". "dat_full" includes measurements of mean and standard deviation of each feature for each subject. "dat_tidy" includes average of each feature variable in "dat_full" on each activity for each subject.

-This is what the R script does:
+The R script does the following analysis:

-The R script first reads in the test and train datasets and combines them.
+1. The R script first reads in the test and train datasets and combines them.
 It also merges the subject and activity data with the features data.

-It then extracts the measurements on the mean and standard deviation for the features variables.
+2. It then extracts the measurements on the mean and standard deviation for the features variables.

-It gives descriptive names to the activities (i.e., walking, standing, etc.) and also labels the feature variables with descriptive names (i.e., tBodyAcc.mean.X, tBodyAcc.mean.Y, etc).
+3. It gives descriptive names to the activities (i.e., walking, standing, etc.) and also labels the feature variables with descriptive names (i.e., tBodyAcc.mean.X, tBodyAcc.mean.Y, etc).

-It finally calculates the average of each extracted feature variable on each activity for each subject.
+4. It finally calculates the average of each extracted feature variable on each activity for each subject.